Master Hunter Permit Program

 In 2013, the Hunter Education Division, which manages the MHPP, was transferred within WDFW from the Enforcement Program to the Wildlife Program.
 At that time, Wildlife Program staff members created the Wildlife Program Policy Statement regarding the Master Hunter Permit Program, which outlines how the department will engage Master Hunters.

-Applications for the Master Hunter Permit Program are only accepted during the open enrollment period each year.
-All program requirements must be completed by the requirement completion deadline.
+Applications for the Master Hunter Permit Program are only accepted during the open enrollment period of July 1 through August 15 each year.
+After the application is submitted, applicants can start completing the program requirements.
+All program requirements must be completed by May 15 of the following year.

 For questions regarding the MHPP, please contact Kris Thorson at Kristopher.email@example.com or by phone at 360-902-8410.